Amazon to hire 100,000 workers as online orders surge on coronavirus worries | The Japan Times

-SAN FRANCISCO/LOS ANGELES/BANGALORE, INDIA – Amazon.com Inc. says it will hire 100,000 warehouse and delivery workers in the United States to deal with a surge in online orders, as many consumers have turned to the web to meet their needs during the coronavirus outbreak.
+SAN FRANCISCO/LOS ANGELES/ BANGALORE, INDIA – Amazon.com Inc. on Monday said it would hire 100,000 warehouse and delivery workers in the United States to deal with a surge in online orders, as many consumers have turned to the web to meet their needs during the coronavirus outbreak.

-With shoppers clearing out shelves in fear of quarantine or product shortages, retailers are racing to keep food and hygiene items in stock and have employees on hand for in-store work or delivery.
+With shoppers clearing out shelves in fear of quarantines or product shortages, retailers are racing to keep food and hygiene items in stock and have employees on hand for in-store work or delivery.

 Like Amazon, U.S. supermarket chains Albertsons, Kroger and Raley’s have sought new hires to staff busy sections and fulfill online orders.
 They are turning to people in the restaurant, travel and entertainment businesses who are suddenly looking for work because of the new coronavirus.